chrispyles/slow/README.md

 # The Slow Programming Language

-The Slow programming language is an dynamically-typed interpreted programming language implemented in Go.
+The Slow programming language is a dynamically-typed interpreted programming language implemented in Go.

 ## Installation